 Rule #1 Investing is about focusing on not losing money, that’s the basic idea.
 Not losing money means being sure of what you’re doing, and then proceeding with an investment because guessing and hoping is what the majority of people are doing.

 Rule #1 Investing is based upon the deep value investing strategies of Benjamin Graham, Warren Buffett & Charlie Munger.
-Necessary reading for anyone interested in individual stock picking.
+Necessary reading for anyone interested in try their hand at individual stock picking.

 Dweck enlightens her readers on why it’s not just our talent that brings us success, but whether we embrace a fixed or growth mindset.